 REM sleep actually increases brain activity.
 It promotes learning and creates dreams.

-- Don't worry about editing what you have to write.
+- Don’t worry about editing what you have to write.
 Just put the pen to paper until you run out of words.
-You're not trying to have the best grammar in the world.
+You’re not trying to have the best grammar in the world.
 You’re not trying to win a literature prize.

 - A full night of sleep promotes long dreams and good sleep hygiene practices.

-- Writing in a dream journal isn't just for fun metaphysical practice, it's actually a smart thing to do to promote good sleep hygiene.
+- Writing in a dream journal isn’t just for fun metaphysical practice — it’s actually a smart thing to do to promote good sleep hygiene.

 When you start to write down your dreams, you will likely notice recurring patterns.
 Maybe you visit the same places, you talk to the same people, or you do the same things over and over again.
 I think it’s important to become aware of these things and consider why you might be focusing on them so much.
 You might recognize a nightmare you keep having, and perhaps during the day, you can come up with a strategy to end or reroute the bad dream.

-These are some of my common themes:
+These are some common themes in dreams:

 - Opening doors repetitively